 Away from its broad consequences at the national and city level, the BWP substantially changed the atmosphere in Savamala and the social structure of people now present there (Interview X).
 Bicycle paths are gone or re-routed and the way from the city center to Ada Ciganlija is not straight forward anymore.
-Urban poor are evicted and their shabby, partly illegal structures are replaced with a big, muddy construction site.
-Besides, even tourists, when they inquire and are informed on all the circumstances become affected by the corrupt project and instinctively build a hostile attitude towards it (Interview X).
-No information on what is going on and what is going to happen is reported as a problem especially for local entrepreneurs (Interview X).
-Hitherto, the toll of the BWP is that it ruined a lot, created insecurity, covered the project with the veil of obscurity and secrecy, made hard time for local businesses and put them on the verge of the decision to move or to stay (Interview X).
-In sum, the BWP is not only the creator of the conflicts, but a sort of the inherit conflict in itself.
-Consequently, the biggest fear of all is that the project will never finish, the situation which may entail enduring, aggravated urban conflict at the city scale and seal the fate of Savamala for many years.
+The urban poor are evicted and their shabby, partly illegal structures are replaced with a big, muddy construction site.
+Even tourists, when they inquire and are informed of all these circumstances become affected by the corrupt project and instinctively build a hostile attitude towards it (Interview X).
+No information about what is going on and what is going to happen is reported as a problem especially for local entrepreneurs (Interview X).
+Hitherto, the toll of the BWP is that it ruined a lot, created insecurity, covered the project with a veil of obscurity and secrecy, made things hard for local businesses and forcing them to decide whether to move or to stay (Interview X).
+In sum, the BWP is not only the creator of conflicts, but a sort of inherit conflict in itself.
+Consequently, the greatest fear of all is that the project will never finish, and the situation may entail enduring aggravated urban conflict at a city scale and seal the fate of Savamala for many years.

-”However, the biggest urban conflict of all is such that actually certain people (”those close to the authorities and the investor”, speculated an informant) and they take advantage of the situation (renovating faades, renting places, even the City architect has a bar in Savamala) while the others are under constant threat of eviction and their business plans and projects are consequently abode and at risk.”
+”However, the biggest urban conflict of all is such that actually certain people (”those close to the authorities and the investor”, speculated an informant) take advantage of the situation (renovating facades, renting places, even the City architect has a bar in Savamala) while the others are under constant threat of eviction and their business plans and projects are consequently abode and at risk.”
 Interview X

 Agent Preferences: Scope and Operationality

-Contextual analysis of the social circumstances in Savamala has shown that the contextual capital, which was identified therein, has always been a driver of top-down propositions and solutions for Sava amphiteatre and Sava waterfront.
-However, in recent years, it had been also gradually attracting a number of small-scale civil initiatives and creative services to settle in Savamala (?).
-Only after, but might be independently, the waterfront attractiveness brought very powerful international actor to the neighbourhood.
-The links to high political structures enabled tremendous changes of the regulatory framework.
-The negligible and violent attitude of the new dominant and powerful actor to the context in Serbia and Savamala was later on the main source of local conflicts.
+Contextual analysis of the social circumstances in Savamala has shown that the contextual capital, which was identified therein, has always been a driver of top-down propositions and solutions for the Sava amphiteatre and Sava waterfront.
+However, in recent years, it has also been gradually attracting a number of small-scale civil initiatives and creative services to settle in Savamala (?).
+Only later, and independently, did the attractiveness of the waterfront bring a very powerful international actor to the neighbourhood.
+The links to high political structures enabled tremendous changes to the regulatory framework.
+The negligible and violent attitude of the dominant and powerful actor new to the context in Serbia and Savamala was later the main source of local conflicts.

 Historically speaking several important characteristics have been continually developed and finally escalated in recent transition years in Serbia (Section 2.3.1; Section 4.1.1).
-They have influenced the distribution of urban conflicts and management of contextual resources during the different periods through (Figure 1) (?; ?; ?; ?): (a) restricted and ideologically-framed civil rights, (b) state control over capital areas, resources and infrastructure, (c) top-down approach to spatial and social development and renovation and revitalization, (d) public ownership of land and building stock, (e) hybrid market circumstances, (f) societal self-management planning
+They have influenced the distribution of urban conflicts and management of contextual resources during the different periods through (Figure 1) (?; ?; ?; ?): (a) restricted and ideologically-framed civil rights, (b) state control over capital areas, resources and infrastructure, (c) a top-down approach to spatial and social development and renovation and revitalization, (d) public ownership of land and building stock, (e) hybrid market circumstances, (f) and societal self-management planning

 The antagonistic societal values hidden within the political background of the issues in practice heavily endangered the legitimacy, contents, and procedures regarding the space management (?).
 The authority of law and traditional social rules are left in limbo through newly generated distortions in the power - knowledge - action triangle (?).
-In broader social and spatial context of Belgrade, it meant contradictory and inconsistent manner of city branding and urban management (?).
+In the broader social and spatial context of Belgrade, this meant a contradictory and inconsistent manner of city branding and urban management (?).